LinuxBeaver/GEGL-GIMP-PLUGIN_Glossy_Balloon/README.md

 ![image](https://github.com/LinuxBeaver/GEGL-glossy-balloon-text-styling/assets/78667207/e2f30429-05be-49bd-b057-a44a4834b4eb)

 A classic GEGL Plugin of mine released in late May 2022 where GEGL makes a gloss coated bump text effect.
+This plugin ships with a bonus operation "threshold alpha 2" that behaves like Gimp's Curves on Alpha Channel.
+The bonus operation is highly recommended but not needed for Glossy Balloon to work.

 ## OS specific location to put GEGL Filter binaries